kailash-manasarovar/statement/docs/timeline/2023/december.md

 ## Twitter

 - It was around now that the hackers started to suggest they had access to the rape porn filmed of me in 1989.
-- They may have been suggesting it before (pictures of table on Google search) but it had not yet registered.
+- They may have been suggesting it before (pictures of tables on Google search) but it had not yet registered.
 - They posted pictures of a young girl's body that looked like me.
 - They also posted silhouettes of the same thing, with brutal porn suggestions.